jmettraux/aachen/src/cae__background.md

 Rolling _Any Skill_ means the player may choose any one skill for his character.
 Rolling _Any Fighter (Skill)_ means the player may choose `SLASH`, `SHOOT`, or `PUNCH`.

-Rolling _+1 Any Att_ means 1 point may be added to the score of any attribute.
+Rolling _+1 Any Abi_ means 1 point may be added to the score of any ability.
 Rolling _+2 Physical_ means 2 points may be added to the score of `STR`, `DEX`, or `CON`.
 2 points on one of them, or 1 point on two of them.
 Rolling _+2 Mental_ is the equivalent for `INT`, `WIS`, and `CHA`.
-Remember to recompute the attribute modifiers and the saving throw scores if an attribute score is changed.
+Remember to recompute the ability modifiers and the saving throw scores if an ability score is changed.

 When a character is given a skill, it sets it at level 0.
 Taking it a second time sets it at level 1.
 A new character may not exceed level 1 in a skill.
 Should that happen, shift the increment to another skill.